Skip to page content

 Example implementation: the Baselayer documentation has demo JavaScript switches for light, dark, and auto modes.
 The auto mode removes theme-light and theme-dark from the <html> tag, so that you simply get the Baselayer default, that is the user’s operating system theme preference setting.

-There will be many situations in your design where you want your utility color shades flipped for the dark theme, same way as the background color is flipped from white to near black, and son on.
-For handling this, Baselayer has three optional *-dark-invert modifier classes that flip the lightness modifier utility values.
+There will be many situations in your design where you want your utility color shades darkened or lightened for the dark theme (similar to how the background color is flipped from white to near black, etc.).
+Since v.3.5, Baselayer has dark: prefixed color lightness utilities for border, text, and background colors.
+(This is more versatile versalility than the *-dark-invert modifier classes in v.3.4, that are now removed.)

 Example using bg-blue: